tarantx/tarant/README.md

 system.tell(myPinger.id, "ping");
 ```

-The application will continue running and processing messages antes you stop the actor system:
+The application will continue running and processing messages until you stop the actor system:

 ```js
 system.stop();